10thcode/alx-system_engineering-devops/command_line_for_the_win/README.md

 # Command line for the win

-This project is an exercise on how to use the command line or terminal to perform some task.
+Using the command line to perform basic task.

 ### How to use sftp to upload files from local machine to remote server?